-Without taking the time to complete a total overhaul and optimization of your Adwords account, you can still improve your account and generate leads.
-We’ve put together six key building blocks to help you boost Adwords performance.
+Without taking the time to complete a total overhaul and optimization of your Google Ads account, you can still improve your account and generate leads.
+We’ve put together six key building blocks to help boost your Google Ads campaign performance.

 Pay Per Click marketing (PPC) can be an extremely cost effective way to reach your targeted audience online while keeping full control of expenditure and return on investment.

-Google is the most used search engine in the world, so your Adwords ads have the opportunity to be viewed more than any other search engine.
+Google is the most used search engine in the world, so your Google ads have the opportunity to be viewed more than any other search engine.
 Location targeting helps show your ads to exactly your target audience.
-Adwords can also bring instant traffic to your website.
+Google Ads can also bring instant traffic to your website.
 It’s an immediate way to gain visibility.

-Best of all, Adwords offers very high ROI if you know what you’re doing.
+Best of all, Google Ads offers a very high ROI if you know what you’re doing.
 Even with some of the most expensive keywords, such as “insurance”, you may spend around $54 per click, but if that user turns into a customer, you’ll see a huge gain.

-Here are some tips to help improve your adwords account:
+Here are some tips to help improve your Google Ads campaign performance:

 - Call Extension